Daniel MacIvor: Film

 In his early film work, MacIvor frequently collaborated with director Laurie Lynd, including on the short films RSVP in 1991, The Fairy Who Didn't Want to Be a Fairy Anymore in 1992, and the feature film House (1995).

 In the early 2000s MacIvor wrote, co-wrote and directed several independent films, which were usually made in his home province of Nova Scotia.
 They include Past Perfect, Marion Bridge, Whole New Thing and Wilby Wonderful.

-As an actor he appeared in Jeremy Podeswa's The Five Senses, had a recurring role in the television series Republic of Doyle and played Nathan in the iconic Canadian television series Twitch City.
+As an actor he appeared in Cynthia Roberts's Bubbles Galore and Jeremy Podeswa's The Five Senses, had a recurring role in the television series Republic of Doyle and played Nathan in the iconic Canadian television series Twitch City.
 In recent years MacIvor has been working with director Bruce McDonald as screenwriter of the films Trigger and Weirdos (for which MacIvor won a Canadian Screen Award in 2017 for best original screenplay).

 Awards and honors

-In addition to winning the Governor General's Award for Drama in 2006, MacIvor has won other notable awards during his career.
+In addition to winning the Governor General's Award for Drama in 2006.
+MacIvor has won other notable awards during his career.
 Mr. MacIvor also has two Chalmers New Play Awards, once in 1997 and 1992.